What you will learn

 Go to Channels, then create or edit a channel.
 Uncheck the Include in Analytics checkbox.
 See A below.

-Note: You must be the channel creator or group plan admin to edit a channel.
+Note: You must be the channel creator or group plan admin to edit this setting.

 Question: Can I choose just a certain date range?